iiSHKAS/SHKAS-STREAM-MANAGER/README.md

 ### 4️⃣ Automatically Add Steam Games

 You can also automatically add games installed via **Steam**:
-- Click the **“Add Steam Games”** button.
+- Click the **“Add Steam Games icon”** button.
-- You'll be taken to a new page where the program:
+- You'll be taken to a new page where the app:
   - Scans your installed Steam games.
   - Detects the correct category if available.
   - Allows you to choose from similar categories if there are multiple options.